 This article aims to help you understand how to put your AEM headless application together by:

 The AEM SDK is used to build and deploy custom code.
-It is the main tool that you need in order to develop and test your headless application before going live.
+It is the main tool that you need so you can develop and test your headless application before going live.
 It contains the following artifacts:

 Different from the AEM SDK, the AEM Headless SDK is set of libraries that can be used by clients to quickly and easily interact with AEM Headless APIs over HTTP.